Semrush Pricing (2026) — Which Plan is Best for You?

 Another key difference between this plan and Starter is that it unlocks access to historical data.

-This lets you, as Semrush puts it, “go back in time” and gain insights into your site’s or your competitors sites’ performance (based on metrics gathered since 2012).
+This lets you, as Semrush puts it, “go back in time” and gain insights into your site’s or your competitors’ sites’ performance (based on metrics gathered since 2012).

-Semrush's Google Looker Studio integration.
+Semrush's Google Data Studio integration

-Semrush’s Google Looker Studio integration
+Semrush’s Google Data Studio integration

 And a keyword cannibalization report is provided that lets you identify pages that compete against each other for the same search query in Google (either because the topics they cover are too similar, or because you optimized them for the same keyword).